 Lee had contracted polio.

-He went through three months of wanting to die, followed by two years of painful, day in and day out physical rehabilitation.
-His mother came in every day to exercise his limbs to see if the muscles would come back.
+He went through three months of wanting to die, followed by two years of painful physical rehabilitation.
+His mother came in every day to exercise his limbs hoping the muscles would come back.

-Eventually Lee regained the use of his arms - but never his legs.
-His father admonished him to, “Get up and quit feeling sorry for yourself,” and Lee looked around him – at the sight of those who weren’t so lucky... whose lives would be lived entirely in an iron lung - and Lee decided to take his father’s advice.
+Eventually Lee was able to regain the use of his arms - but never his legs.
+His father admonished him to, “Get up and quit feeling sorry for yourself,” and Lee looked around him – at the sight of those who weren’t so lucky... whose lives would be lived entirely in an iron lung - and decided to take his father’s advice.
 Metal braces were required to keep his legs straight, and Lee learned to walk with crutches.

 But it was not the slow walk of the injured.
 No. Somewhere during those long two years, Lee made a decision about life, and he walked like a young man who had somewhere to go.